Maintenance and Care for Workbenches with Drawers

 Types of Workbench Materials

+What is the bench made of?
+That's really going to decide what kind of bench you really need.
 The materials used to construct your workbench with drawers impact how you should care for them.
-Common options include:

 Wood